Infrastructure deal: Senate suddenly acts to take up bill

 Senators in the bipartisan group have been huddling privately for months.
 The group includes 10 core negotiators, split evenly between Democrats and Republicans, but has swelled at times to 22.

-Transit funding has remained a stubborn dispute, as most Republican senators come from rural states where highways dominate and public transit is scarce, while Democrats view transit as a priority for cities and a key to easing congesting and fighting climate change.
+Transit funding has remained a stubborn dispute, as most Republican senators come from rural states where highways dominate and public transit is scarce, while Democrats view transit as a priority for cities and a key to easing congestion and fighting climate change.

 Expanding access to broadband. which has become ever more vital for households during the coronavirus pandemic, sparked a new debate.
 Republicans pushed back against imposing regulations on internet service providers in a program that helps low-income people pay for service.